lf-lang/lf-lang.github.io/packages/documentation/copy/en/topics/Distributed Execution.md

 $end(Federated)$

-The **federated** keyword tells the code generator that the program is to be split into several distinct programs, one for each top level reactor.
+The $federated$ keyword tells the code generator that the program is to be split into several distinct programs, one for each top level reactor.

 <div class="lf-c">
 When you run the code generator on [Federated.lf](https://github.com/lf-lang/website-lingua-franca/blob/main/packages/documentation/code/c/src/Federated.lf), the following three programs will appear in the `bin` directory: